Enforcement of the Anti-Money Laundering Act

 - Acting as a nominee entered into a shareholder register of a limited company other than a publicly listed company.

-- Provision of tax consultancy either as the primary business or indirectly with other services.
+- Provision of tax advice or tax support as the primary business or profession (more than 50% of the company’s operations).

 Anti-money laundering register